d0n601/CSUS-CSC153/Activities/Activity_5/README.md

 **Figure 11:** Beginning of the record for `lab1part2.txt`.

-In order to fine the start of the `0x10` attribute, we click the beginning of the MFT record and drag until the offset counter is `0x38`.
+In order to find the start of the `0x10` attribute, we click the beginning of the MFT record and drag until the offset counter is `0x38`.
 ![2_offset_38](./images/2_offet_38.png)
 **Figure 12:** The start of attribute `0x10` at offset `0x38`.

-The files created date and time can be found at offset `0x10` to `0x1F` from the beginning of attribute `0x10`.
+The file's created date and time can be found at offset `0x10` to `0x1F` from the beginning of attribute `0x10`.
 ![created_hex](./images/2_created_hex.png)
 **Figure 13:** File created date and time.